-- a.
-An access permit shall include terms and conditions necessary to meet the requirements of this chapter and include consideration of the following: - (1) Safety of the traveling public. - (2) The access category pursuant to rule 761-112.5(306A). - (3) The access location and design pursuant to rule 761-112.6(306A). - (4) The traffic-carrying capacity of the highway. - (5) Protection of the public investment in the highway. - (6) Topography and geometric limitations and constraints. - b.
+a.
+An access permit will include terms and conditions necessary to meet the requirements of this chapter and include consideration of the following:

+(1) Safety of the traveling public.

+(2) The access category pursuant to rule 761-112.5(306A).

+- (3) The access location and design pursuant to rule 761-112.6(306A). - (4) The traffic-carrying capacity of the highway. - (5) Protection of the public investment in the highway. - (6) Topography and geometric limitations and constraints.

+b.
 The department may restrict turning movements as necessary to reduce adverse impacts.
+The department will consider the 20-year projection of traffic volumes on the roadway and the full-development traffic volumes of the access connection.

+c.
+Access permits expire after one year if construction of the access is not initiated and no extension of time has been requested and granted by the department.

-The department will consider the 20-year projection of traffic volumes on the roadway and the full-development traffic volumes of the access connection. - c.
-Upon issuance of an access permit, the permittee shall initiate construction within one year.
-An extension may be requested.
-If the permittee is unable to initiate construction within one year after the permit issue date and no extension is granted, the permit is deemed expired and no longer valid. - d.
-The property owner and the owner's authorized agent agree by accepting the permit to indemnify, defend and hold harmless the state of Iowa and its employees from all claims arising out of construction or use of the access. - e.
-The property owner and applicant assume liability for the construction and ongoing use of the access. - f.
+d.
+The property owner and the owner's authorized agent agree by accepting the permit to indemnify, defend and hold harmless the state of Iowa and its employees from all claims arising out of construction or use of the access.

+e.
+The property owner and applicant assume liability for the construction and ongoing use of the access.

+f.
 The permittee shall maintain the access in good repair at all times.

 g.
-If the department has not received the signed copy of the permit within 60 days of the date of transmittal to the applicant, the permit shall be deemed withdrawn.
+If the department has not received the signed copy of the permit within 60 days of the date of transmittal to the applicant, the permit is deemed withdrawn.